Maxfield-Chen/functional-software-design/learning-path.md

 [x] How to use 'minimal'

-Study the implementations for Functor, applicative, and monad instances in base for the Either and Maybe types
+[x] Study the implementations for Functor, applicative, and monad instances in base for the Either and Maybe types

+[x] Study implementations for Alternative and MonadPlus instances for List and Maybe [] Write some code using <|>, empty, some, many, mzero, mplus [] Study Alternative / MonadPlus Laws

-Write your own monad instance for a type that combines the effects of State and Either
+[-] Write your own monad instance for a type that combines the effects of State and Either

 Learn about newtypes